 We invite queries about writing single book reviews or multi-book review essays.
 Contact Leo Coleman at firstname.lastname@example.org for more information, or to propose a book for review.
 PoLAR expects potential reviewers to have received their PhD in Anthropology or a related field, or to have evidence of relevant publications or expertise.

-This list of books received is updated monthly.
-Scroll down for previous monthly lists and our backlist of books still available for review from 2017 onward.
-NB: Titles marked with an asterisk are already assigned to a reviewer (updated 03/03/2020)
+This list of books received is updated periodically.
+Scroll down for previous monthly lists.
+NB: Titles marked with an asterisk are already assigned to a reviewer (updated 25 September 2020)

 PoLAR: Books Received

 Alexy, Allison.
 2020.
 Intimate Disconnections: Divorce and the Romance of Independence in Contemporary Japan.
 Chicago: University of Chicago Press.

 Bannerjee, Dwaipayan.
 2020.
 Enduring Cancer: Life, Death, and Diagnosis in Delhi.
 Durham: Duke University Press.

 Bens, Jonas.
 2020.
 The Indigenous Paradox: Rights, Sovereignty, and Culture in the Americas.
 Philadelphia: University of Pennsylvania Press.